tabula-rosa/tabula-rosa.github.io/_pages/about.md

 This technology was invented through my M.S. in Robotics research with Prof. Nathan Michael and the [Resilient Intelligent Systems Lab](https://www.rislab.org/).
 Before CMU, I led the development of multiple software capabilities for safety-critical autonomous systems in the aerospace industry.

-I am also an [RSS Pioneer](https://sites.google.com/view/rsspioneers2024/), an [NCWIT Collegiate Award](https://www.aspirations.org/award-programs/aic-collegiate-award) [Honorable Mention](https://www.aspirations.org/22CollegiateRecipients) recipient, and a [Siebel Scholar in Computer Science](https://www.siebelscholars.com/).
+I am also an [IVADO Postdoctoral Research Funding Program recipient](https://ivado.ca/en/2025/05/20/ivado-announces-the-recipients-of-its-2025-postdoctoral-research-funding-program/), an [RSS Pioneer](https://sites.google.com/view/rsspioneers2024/), an [NCWIT Collegiate Award](https://www.aspirations.org/award-programs/aic-collegiate-award) [Honorable Mention recipient](https://www.aspirations.org/22CollegiateRecipients), and a [Siebel Scholar in Computer Science](https://www.siebelscholars.com/).

 Beyond my technical interests, I am also interested in working towards greater diversity, equity, inclusion, and accessibility in both academia and society, including ways in which automation can lead to greater societal advancement.

 <i>My website is currently a work in progress since I have moved to a new host.
-Thank you for your patience while I finish updating it!</i>
+Thank you for your patience while I update it!</i>